uptonking/note4yaoo/read-docs-react-p6-hooks.md

   - we can update them individually
   - You don’t have to use many state variables.
 - State variables can hold objects and arrays just fine, so you can still group related data together.
-- Unlike `this.setState` in a class, updating a state variable always replaces it instead of merging it.
+- Unlike `this.setState` in a class, **updating a state variable always replaces it** instead of merging it.

 ## Using the Effect Hook
 - `useEffect` Hook lets you perform side effects in function components
   - Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects (or just “effects”).
-  - You can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.
+  - You can think of useEffect Hook as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined.
 - There are two common kinds of side effects in React components: those that don’t require cleanup, and those that do
 - Effects Without Cleanup
   - Sometimes, we want to run some additional code after React has updated the DOM.
-Network requests, manual DOM mutations, and logging are common examples of effects that don’t require a cleanup.
+  - Network requests, manual DOM mutations, and logging are common examples of effects that don’t require a cleanup.
-  - We say that because we can run them and immediately forget about them
 - In React class components, the `render` method itself shouldn’t cause side effects.
-  - It would be too early — we typically want to perform our effects after React has updated the DOM.
+  - It would be too early - we typically want to perform our effects after React has updated the DOM.
   - We often put side effects into componentDidMount and componentDidUpdate
   - we have to duplicate the code
 - `useEffect` tells React that your component needs to do something after render.
-  - React will remember the function you passed (we’ll refer to it as our “effect”), and call it later after performing the DOM updates.
+  - React will remember the function you passed (we’ll refer to it as our “effect”)
+    - and call it later after performing the DOM updates.
   - In the effect, we could change the DOM, perform data fetching or call some other imperative API.
   - Placing `useEffect` inside the component lets us access its state variable (or any props) right from the effect.
   - Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution